apnar/docker-image-tinc-l2/README.md

     --device=/dev/net/tun --cap-add NET_ADMIN

-This container assumes it has an eth0 interface inside it which it then converts to a bridge so it can attach tinc's tap interface to for layer 2 bridging.
-This is most easily accomplished with the use of the macvlan driver.
-So prior to launching the container you'd want to create the docker macvlan network with a command like:

-    docker network create \
-      -d macvlan --subnet=192.168.1.0/24 \
-      --gateway=192.168.1.1 -o parent=eth0 macvlan

-A reasonable basic run command loading persisted configuratino from `/srv/tinc` and creating the VPN on the host network would be
+A reasonable basic run command loading persisted configuration from `/srv/tinc` and creating the VPN on the host network would be

     docker run -d \
         --name tinc \
-        --net=macvlan \
-        --ip=192.168.1.10 \
+        --net=host \
         --device=/dev/net/tun \
         --cap-add NET_ADMIN \
         --volume /srv/tinc:/etc/tinc \
         apnar/tinc-l2

+## Waiting for interface

+In a number of confiurations you may want to add or change interfaces (with something like pipework or docker network) to the container prior to tinc actually starting.
+You can do that by defining the enviroment variable WAIT_INT in your doccker command.

+    docker run -d \
+        --name tinc \
+        --net=host \
+        --env WAIT_INT=eth2 \
+        --device=/dev/net/tun \
+        --cap-add NET_ADMIN \
+        --volume /srv/tinc:/etc/tinc \
+        apnar/tinc-l2

+In the above example tinc won't start until the eth2 interface exists.
+At which point you can do all your network shuffling via your tinc-up script.

 ## Sample tinc config